Faculty Directory

 Adjunct Faculty

 Chris is a mental health, fitness and wellness professional with several years of experience helping people make lasting lifestyle changes that facilitate growth and healing.
 He specializes in health and athletic counseling.
 He is the current President of the Wyoming Counseling Association.
 Prior to starting his own practice, Wellness Associates, Chris worked at the Duke Diet and Fitness Center, Duke Integrative Medicine, coached high school sports and has provided sport counseling for NJCAA All-Americans and elite high school athletes.
-He teaches Wellness, Yoga and Strength Training courses here at Western.
+He teaches Wellness, Yoga, Pickleball, Sports and Exercise Psychology, Strength Training courses here at Western.

 Dr. Erin Nitschke, NFPT-CPT, NSCA-CPT, ACE Health Coach, Fitness Nutrition Specialist, Therapeutic Exercise Specialist, and Pn1, is a health and human performance college professor, fitness blogger, mother, and passionate fitness professional.
 She has over 15 years of experience in the fitness industry and college instruction.
 Erin believes in the power of a holistic approach to healthy living.
 She loves encouraging her clients and students to develop body harmony by teaching focused skill development and lifestyle balance.
 Erin is an editorial author for IDEA, NFPT, and ACE.
 Erin teaches Wellness here at Western.